 I will, therefore, write about ways in which we can be advocates for our own happiness, and rather not expect that from our spouse.

 What are some of your thoughts about being an advocate for yourself and your relationship with your spouse?
 I would love to hear about them.
-Please feel free to share your own experiences or ask your questions or concerns in our FORUM section.
+Please feel free to share your own experiences or ask your questions or concerns below.
 I will be happy to help you!